 Our homes remain affordable because we limit appreciation that can be realized by our homeowners.
 We are able to limit appreciation because we retain the deed to all of our properties.
 We convey an ownership interest in these properties using a 99-year ground lease, which is consistent with the community land trust model.
 Our objective is to keep our homes affordable to future home buyers who will need affordable housing options.

-There are two key differences that every prospective buyer must understand: Home Trust homeowners must reside in their homes and they cannot sell their homes to anyone at any price.
-However, like private market owners, Home Trust homeowners have the security and tax advantages of ownership along with the financial obligations of the property including but not limited to: the mortgage, homeowner’s insurance, homeowner’s association dues and annual property taxes.
+There are two key differences: Community Home Trust homeowners must reside in their homes, and they cannot sell their homes to anyone at any price.
+However, like private market owners, Community Home Trust homeowners have the security and tax advantages of ownership along with the financial obligations of the property including but not limited to: the mortgage, homeowner’s insurance, homeowner’s association dues and annual property taxes.
 Our homeowners are responsible for maintaining their homes and addressing repair needs (e.g. servicing the HVAC system, changing the air filters monthly, fixing leaks, etc.).

-The ground lease is the document that transfers the rights to buy, own, possess, and sell a Home Trust property while limiting the rights to alter, convey, and profit from that property.
-The ground lease also requires the home be your primary residence.
+The ground lease is the document that transfers the rights to buy, own, possess, and sell a Community Home Trust property.
+It also provides some limits on the rights to alter, convey, and profit from that property.
+The ground lease requires the home be your primary residence.